2-8-2: Philippines

 According to Iowa State University professor Jonathan Smith, the Mikado was the most popular wheel arrangement of freight-purpose tender locomotives on the Manila Railroad.
 67 units of the wheel class were delivered between 1927 and 1951, distributed into 4 classes.

 The first 2-8-2 steam locomotive was the Baldwin-built Manila Railroad 250 class introduced in 1928.
 It was the freight version of the 4-6-2 Pacific-type 140 class built for passenger rail services in Luzon.
 More classes were ordered after the war.
 The United States Army Transportation Corps class S118, locally referred to as the Manila Railroad 800 class USA in which 45 units were ordered in 1944.
 These were numbered 851 to 895, with three named locomotives have been named: No. 865 Huckleberry Finn, No. 866 Tom Sawyer and No. 867 Hanibella.
 Two more locomotives were ordered in 1948 from the War Assets Administration and were numbered the 630 class.
 These were locally assembled at the MRR workshop in Caloocan.
-Lastly, 10 JNR Class D51 locomotives were ordered from Nippon Sharyo in 1951 and were numbered the 300 class.
+Lastly, 10 JNR Class D51 locomotives were ordered from Nippon Sharyo in 1951 and were numbered the 300 class according to the Brotherhood of Locomotive Engineers and Trainmen.

 All of these locomotives were decommissioned in 1956 and were scrapped afterwards.